 Over maturity and limited natural regeneration threatens the future sustainability of North Dakota's forests.
-Natural regeneration is hindered by the lack of processes that promote regeneration (flooding, prescribed fire and harvesting) or processes that limit regeneration (herbivory).
-This issue is most prominent in the state's aspen forests, riparian forests dominated by cottonwood and riparian forests with an overabundance of ash.
+Natural regeneration is hindered by the lack of processes that promote regeneration (flooding, prescribed fire, harvesting) or processes that limit regeneration (herbivory).
+This issue is most prominent in the state's aspen forests, riparian forests dominated by cottonwood, and riparian forests with an overabundance of ash.

 3C.
-Lack of Species Diversity and Vulnerability to Damaging Agents that can survive.
+Lack of Species Diversity and Vulnerability to Damaging Agents

+Limited species diversity is an underlying threat to the long-term sustainability of the state's forest resources.
+The climate and soils of the northern plains limits the number of tree species that can survive.
 Forests composed of one or few species often experience episodes of abrupt decline simply because all trees are vulnerable to the same damaging factors.
 Similarly, these stands are more susceptible to pest outbreaks in comparison to those that consist of several different (or non-host) species.